madebyshape/tailwind-css/README.md

 Any files placed inside `assets` will be compiled, minified and optimised and then moved to the `dist` folder.

 NOTE: Never place files directly into the `web/dist` folder, as these can be overwritten sometimes via build commands.

+### JS/CSS Dependencies

+Install all plugins and library dependencies using `npm`.
+Use the `cssDependencies` and `jsDependencies` arrays in `package.json` to add dependency files straight from the `node_modules` folder.

+For example, if the JS file required for the project is located in `/node_modules/jquery/dist/jquery.js` add this to the `jsDependencies` array without the `node_modules` folder (`jquery/dist/jquery.js`) and compile.

 ### Framework